Sey56/paracore-help/docs/user-guide/corescript-vscode.md

 ### 5. Execute in Revit

-1. Make sure Revit is running with the RServer add-in loaded
+1. Make sure Revit is running with the Paracore add-in loaded
 2. Open Command Palette (`Ctrl+Shift+P`)
 3. Type and select: **CoreScript: Run in Revit** (or press `Ctrl+Shift+R`)